What is OpenAPS?

 You may also want to check out the AndroidAPS documentation for an Android phone-based implementation of the OpenAPS algorithm, and interoperability with additional insulin pumps.
 And although it doesn’t use the same algorithm, safety design, or feature set as OpenAPS and AndroidAPS, you can also check out the Loop documentation for another open source system option that requires an iOS device.

 Where is the code for OpenAPS?
 Where is the documentation for OpenAPS?

 - The code is available open source on Github.
 So is the OpenAPS documentation.
 Tip: start by looking at the documentation if you’re wondering how to get started!

 Do I have to know programming or be technical to build an OpenAPS?

-- No, but you DO have to be willing to learn a few technical things.
-(Not necessarily a programming language, but basics like Linux command line.)
-There are resources to help you figure it out.
+- No, but you DO have to be willing to learn a few new-to-you things.
+There are resources to help you figure it out, including step-by-step comprehensive documentation.
 The DIY part of OpenAPS is important, because there’s no customer service if it breaks or stops working – you’ll have to fix it yourself.
 So the building process is valuable because you’ll be well-equipped to figure out what might have stopped working (and why!) once you have a working closed loop implementation.

 Will my pump work with OpenAPS?

 - Right now, the only pumps that work with the OpenAPS safety-focused reference design are older versions of Medtronic pumps.
 Find more details about which versions of the pumps are compatible in the hardware section of the OpenAPS documentation.